Hike to Wedding Cake Rock From Bundeena

 A creek also runs through it before it drops into the ocean, and a set of sandstone steps forms a little bridge over that creek.

 Overall, it’s a fantastic spectacle that is worth exploring a bit more.
-If you look closely, you may even find a heart-shaped marking on the surface.
+Looking closely, you may even find a heart-shaped marking on the surface.

 3. Wedding Cake Rock